lightstep/cloud-native-observability/02 - customers-and-engineers.md

 data sets independently, then that's where our investigation of this problem would end.
-The Kafka (Ops) team notices consumer lag has increased, posts a message to Slack that performance is degraded, and starts to comb through logfiles to try and understand why.
-The users, devs, and others who depend on that resource are left scratching their heads as to why performance is impacted unless they happen to be responsible for the abstraction that talks to Kafka, at which point they start to look at recent pushes to prod, to see if they broke something.
+The Kafka (Ops) team notices consumer lag has increased, posts a message to Slack that performance is degraded, and starts to comb through log files to try and understand why.
+The users, developers, and others who depend on that resource are left scratching their heads as to why performance is impacted unless they happen to be responsible for the abstraction that talks to Kafka, at which point they start to look at recent pushes to prod, to see if they broke something.

 How do we solve this problem?
 If you're in a completely disconnected world, it's hard!
 Different teams own different parts of this problem, and maybe have